Diagnosis: Idiopathic Intracranial Hypertension, previously known as “pseudotumor cerebri”

 Another form of surgery is optic nerve sheath fenestration, which involves making a small hole in the protective covering around the optic nerve.

-Do you have headaches and/or idiopathic intracranial hypertension and would like a personalized video explanation of your MRI/CT findings?
+Do you have headaches and/or idiopathic intracranial hypertension and would like a personalized video explanation of your MRI/CT findings through our radiology reading services?